Silas Marner: Plot summary

 The novel is set in the early years of the 19th century.
 Silas Marner, a weaver, is a member of a small Calvinist congregation in Lantern Yard, a slum street in Northern England.
 He is falsely accused of stealing the congregation's funds while watching over the very ill deacon.
-Two pieces of evidence implicate Silas: a pocket knife, and the discovery in his own house of the bag formerly containing the money.
-There is the strong suggestion that Silas' best friend, William Dane, has framed him, since Silas had lent his pocket knife to William shortly before the crime was committed.
+Two pieces of evidence implicate Silas: a pocket knife, and the discovery of the bag formerly containing the money in his own house.
+There is the strong suggestion that Silas's best friend, William Dane, has framed him, since Silas had lent his pocket knife to William shortly before the crime was committed.
 Lots are drawn in the belief – also shared by Silas – that God will direct the process and establish the truth, but they indicate that Silas is guilty.
 The woman Silas was to marry breaks their engagement and marries William instead.
 With his life shattered, his trust in God lost, and his heart broken, Silas leaves Lantern Yard and the city for a rural area where he is unknown.

 Silas travels south to the Midlands and settles near the rural village of Raveloe in Warwickshire where he lives isolated and alone, choosing to have only minimal contact with the residents beyond his work as a linen weaver.
-He devotes himself wholeheartedly to his craft and comes to adore the gold coins he earns and hoards from his weaving.
+He devotes himself wholeheartedly to his craft and comes to adore the coins, many of them gold, he earns from his weaving and hoards.

-One foggy night, Silas' two bags of gold are stolen by Dunstan ("Dunsey") Cass, a dissolute younger son of Squire Cass, the town's leading landowner.
+One foggy night, Silas's two bags of coins are stolen by Dunstan ("Dunsey") Cass, the dissolute younger son of Squire Cass, the town's leading landowner.
 On discovering the theft, Silas sinks into a deep depression despite the villagers' attempts to aid him.
-Dunsey immediately disappears, but the community makes little of this disappearance since he has vanished several times before.
+Dunsey disappears, but the community makes no connection to the theft, since he has vanished several times before, and he accidentally killed the horse he was supposed to sell for his elder brother, Godfrey.

-Godfrey Cass, Dunsey's elder brother, also harbours a secret past.
+Godfrey Cass harbors a secret past.
 He is married to, but estranged from, Molly Farren, an opium-addicted working-class woman living in another town.
-This secret prevents Godfrey from marrying Nancy Lammeter, a young middle-class woman.
+This secret prevents Godfrey from marrying Nancy Lammeter, a virtuous, beautiful young middle-class woman.
 On a winter's night, Molly tries to make her way to Squire Cass's New Year's Eve party with her two-year-old girl to announce that she is Godfrey's wife.
-On the way, she collapses in the snow and loses consciousness.
-The child wanders into Silas' house.
-Silas follows the child's tracks in the snow and discovers the woman dead.
-When he goes to the party for help, Godfrey heads outdoors to the scene of the accident, but resolves to tell no one that Molly was his wife.
-Molly's death, conveniently for Godfrey and Nancy, puts an end to the marriage.
+On the way, she takes opium, collapses in the snow and dies from the cold.
+The child wanders into Silas's house.
+Silas follows the child's tracks in the snow and discovers the dead woman.
+When he goes to the party for help, Godfrey goes to the scene of the accident, but resolves to tell no one that Molly was his wife.
+Molly's death enables Godfrey to marry Nancy; he promises to abandon his dissolute life and reform.